 Radioactive phosphorus may be used to treat ET when other treatments have not worked or are unsuitable.
 It is given as an injection into a vein.
 It irradiates the bone marrow and can lower the number of platelets being made.
 The effects of a single injection can last from months to years.

 Long-term treatment with radioactive phosphorus can cause an increased risk of leukaemia.

 Your doctor or nurse will explain your treatment to you and answer any questions you have.

-In addition to the treatments and check-ups recommended by your haematologist, you may want to look at additional ways of optimising your health and feeling the best you can.
-Things like following a healthy diet, drinking plenty of fluids, staying active| and giving up smoking| are good for your general health.
-These steps can also help reduce the risk complications such as blood clots.
-Your doctor or specialist nurse can give you information and support that fits your individual situation.
+Alongside the treatments and checkups recommended by your haematologist, you may want to look at ways of staying healthy.
+Following a healthy diet, drinking plenty of fluids, staying active and not smoking are good for your general health.
+This may also help reduce the risk of complications such as blood clots.
+Your doctor or specialist nurse can give you advice about this.

 Leukaemia CARE is a national group promoting the welfare of people with leukaemia and other blood disorders.
-Has regional support groups.
+It has regional support groups in many counties.

 This information has been compiled using information from a number of reliable sources, including:

-Thanks to Dr Anne Parker, Consultant Haematologist, and the people affected by cancer who reviewed this edition.
+Thanks to Dr Tim Somervaille, Honorary Consultant Haematologist, who reviewed this edition.

 Thanks to people like you

 Thank you to all of the people affected by cancer who reviewed what you're reading and have helped our information to grow.